New study questions the effectiveness of colonoscopies - Local News 8

 In 2021, the task force lowered the recommended age to start routine screening for colorectal cancer from 50 to 45 because the cancer is becoming more common in younger adults.

-When it comes to colorectal cancer, he said, tests can only be effective if people are willing to do them.
+When it comes to colorectal cancer, Dominitz said, tests can only be effective if people are willing to do them.

 As proof, he points to early results from a large randomized trial from Sweden that’s testing colonoscopy, FIT testing and no screening at all.